BothamThakor/BothamThakor/README.md

 - 👋 Hi, I’m @BothamThakor
-- 👀 I’m interested in data engineering, data analytics and data science
+- 👀 I’m interested in data engineering, data analytics and data science and Java programming
-- 🌱 I’m currently learning about azure data engineering
+- 🌱 I’m currently learning about Java programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...